 From the summit of Mount Douglas Park, the panoramic views of the water and surrounding islands are incredible.
 It’s a short 4 km (2.5 miles) hike to get to the top that can be completed in just 1-2 hours.

 You can drive a good chunk of the way there and finish the climb on foot.
-The aerial views are the top are well worth it!
+The aerial views at the top are well worth it!

 Sightseeing in Victoria is spectacular, but the surrounding parts of Vancouver Island pack a punch.